kalnajslab-org/.github/profile/README.md

 There are a couple of PlatformIO items which cause the ArduinoIDE to go bonkers.
 So:
-1. Remove the *main.cpp* link that you may have made for working with PlatformIO.
+1. Remove the *src/.cpp* link that you may have made for working with PlatformIO.
 2. Remove the *.pio* directory.

 Now you should be able to run the ArduinoIDE, open the *.ino* file, and build/upload/monitor the